OUR METHODS

 We explore the elements and principles of space and time; rhythm and force; inertia and momentum, body-part articulation, range-of motion, and gesture as it applies to creative expression in movement.

-Body Part Explorations
+Halprin Body Part Mapping

 Students develop awareness of anatomy and posture, and the relationship of body parts to each other and to the whole body.
 Personal and collective themes and metaphors associated with each body part are explored, as well as the relationship of body parts to feelings and the imagination.

-The Five Part Process
+The Halprin Five Part Process

 This map facilitates the exploration of life themes and events therapeutically in order to generate resources for creativity, insight, and change.

-The RSVP Cycles
+The Halprin RSVP Cycles

 Creative Writing